jaccomoc/jactl/docs/pages/language-guide.md

 Jacsal supports two types of integers: `int` and `long`.

-As with Java, 32 bit integers are represented by `int` while `long` is used for 64 bit integers.
+As with Java, 32-bit integers are represented by `int` while `long` is used for 64-bit integers.

 The range of values are as follows: